Home

 A young adult (single)

-A young the Normal Person* adult will demonstrate “single behavior” to those around them.
+A young the Survivalist* adult will demonstrate “single behavior” to those around them.
 They want to ensure others know they are “cool”, and that they are “wild”.
 This is to attract a partner, really, by demonstrating how nobody is calling their shots, but they are their own master, aka.
 SINGLE SINGLE SINGLE AND LOOKING, PEOPLE!

-A young the Savants* is always looking for permission to be themselves around others.
+A young the Idealists* is always looking for permission to be themselves around others.
 They feel themselves is somewhat offensive to those who believe in the norm, so they are looking for people who like them being the way they are.
 Therefore, they are drawn to the people who are most boisterous, but they truly should be looking to connect with those who are understated like themselves.

 A young adult (dating)